 Performance

-This page contains benchmark results for some Prolog compilers.
+This page contains benchmark results for selected Prolog backends.
 The main goal of this page it to give you some data for comparing predicate performance in plain Prolog and using Logtalk objects.
 Benchmark results are provided for both static code and dynamic code.

 Benchmark goals